Changing the lives of people with disability through the power of Golf

 EDGA currently has a membership of 34 National Federations.
 EDGA members are now located worldwide with 36% of the membership located beyond Europe.
 Recent members include Golf Australia, New Zealand Golf, The Indian Golf Union, The Costa Rica Golf Association, The Argentina Golf Association, Golf South Africa, The Israeli Golf Association, The Lebanese Golf Federation and Golf Canada.

 EDGA (formerly the European Disabled Golf Association) is a not-for-profit, volunteer organisation, active in the promotion and delivery of opportunities to sample, participate and compete in golf.
-EDGA provides advice relating to golf for disabled players to The R&A, The International Golf Federation, The European Tour and The European Golf Association on golf for the disabled.
+EDGA provides advice relating to golf for disabled players to The R&A, The International Golf Federation, The European Tour, The Ladies European Tour and The European Golf Association on golf for the disabled.

 Focusing on growing the game, EDGA has designed and implemented coach education programmes for delivery in rehabilitation centres, hospitals and golf clubs.
 All of these initiatives are available to the members of EDGA, as are protocols for tournament administration, definitions of impairment and other programmes which are available to grow the number of golfers with disability around the world.